browserengineering/book/book/browsersandweb.md

 since the Internet and the web are in fact not synonymous.

 In the early days, the similarity between the _physical structure_ of the web---where the web servers were---and the _names_ of the [websites][website] was very strong.
-The Internet was a world wide network of computers, those computers had domain names, and many of them ran web servers.
+The Internet was a world wide network of computers, those computers had domain names, many of them ran web servers, and those servers stored and provided web pages to browsers that asked for them.
 In this sense, the Internet and the web really were closely related at that time.
-However, there is of course nothing inherent about this: nothing forces you to host your own web server on your home computer and Internet connection[^self-hosted], and the same goes for a university or corporation.
+However, there is of course nothing inherent about this: nothing forces you to host your own web server on your home computer and Internet connection,[^self-hosted] and the same goes for a university or corporation.
 Likewise, there is nothing requiring everyone to have their own website rather than a social networking account.
 These days, almost everyone uses a virtual machine or service purchased from one